pingcap/docs-dm/en/usage-scenario-incremental-migration.md

      password: "" # If password is not empty, it is recommended to use dmctl encrypted password.

    ## Use block-allow-list to configure tables that require sync:
    block-allow-list: # The filter rule set of the matched table of the data source database instance.
-Use black-white-list if the DM version is earlier than v2.0.0-beta.2.
+Use black-white-list if the DM version is earlier than or equal to v2.0.0-beta.2.
      bw-rule-1: # The name of the block and allow list rule.
        do-dbs: ["log"]# The databases to be migrated.

    ## (Optional) If incremental data migration requires remigrating data that has already been migrated during full data migration process, you need to enable safe mode to avoid incremental migration errors.
    ## This scenario usually happens when the full migrated data is not a consistent snapshot of the data source.
-You need to start migrate incremental data at a position before the full data migration starting point.
+You need to start migrating incremental data at a position before the full data migration starting point.
    syncers: # The configuration parameters of sync unit.
      global: # The name of the configuration.
        safe-mode: true # If you set `safe-mode` to `true`, `INSERT`` from data sources is rewritten to `REPLACE` and `UPDATE` is rewritten to `DELETE` and `REPLACE`.
 This is to ensure that when primary keys or the unique keys exist in table structure, you can re-import DML when migrating data.
 TiDB DM automatically enables the safe mode within 1 minute immediately after the incremental replication task is started or resumed.